Ocala, Florida, is a city that's full of surprises.

 Acquired by the state in 1985 to prevent development, the park offers crystal clear springs overshadowed by towering trees.

-Visitors can enjoy famous glass-bottomed boat tours witnessing the vibrant underwater life, or opt for camping on-site.
+Visitors can enjoy famous glass-bottomed boat tours, witness the vibrant underwater life, or go camping on-site.

-Admission is $2, with more details available on the Silver Springs website.
+You can see more on the Silver Springs website.

 Read more: Silver Springs State Park: A Visitor’s Guide